Course Outline

 Format:

-Identify a self care practice/intervention such as mindfulness and gratitude activities that could be practiced during the semester, and review literature that describes and reports on the effectiveness of this practice/intervention.
+Identify a self care practice/intervention such as mindfulness and gratitude activities that could be practiced during the trimester, and review literature that describes and reports on the effectiveness of this practice/intervention.
+Literature Review is completed within Cadmus and submitted online via plagiarism checkers.

 Criteria: